jonbarrow/CemUI/README.md

 To get the latest developer version of CemUI right now, you may build and run from source.
 These are more likely to be unstable.

-To do get the latest developer version, follow these steps:
+To get the latest developer version, follow these steps:

 1. Install [NodeJS](https://nodejs.org/)
 2. Clone/Download this repo